 Educators for 4-12 grade youth, with an interest in hands-on science, technology, engineering and mathematics (STEM).

-The next Intro to Underwater ROV workshop will be July 12 and 13, 2017 in Cedarville, MI.
-This workshop is expressly for teachers from the Upper Peninsula and is generously sponsored by the Eastern UP ISD and the Michigan Space Grant Consortium.
+The July 12 & 13 workshop is expressly for teachers from the Upper Peninsula and is generously sponsored by the Eastern UP ISD and the Michigan Space Grant Consortium.
 This is an 8am to 6pm workshop.
 Must attend both days.

 Educators for 3-12 grade youth, with an interest in hands-on science, technology, engineering and mathematics (STEM) disciplines as they apply to the marine environment are invited to attend this exciting 2-day workshop that provides a truly unique educational opportunity.
 Participants will receive an instruction manual, materials and support to design, engineer and build a fully functional underwater remotely operated vehicle or ROV.
 STEM skills and activities presented in this workshop support standards and benchmarks in science, math and technology.
 Each team will receive lessons, design and build a fully functional ROV, control box, power source, and optical system valued at over $800.